rails/sprockets/guides/end_user_asset_generation.md

 Directives are special comments in your asset file and the main way of interacting with processors.
 What kind of interactions?
 You can use these directives to tell sprockets to load other files, or specify dependencies on other assets.

-For example, let's say you have custom javascript that you've written.
+For example, let's say you have custom JavaScript that you've written.
 You put this javascript in a file called `beta.js`.
 The javascript makes heavy use of jQuery, so you need to load that before your code executes.
 You could add this directive to the top of `beta.js`:

 ```js
 //= require jquery